juxor/afaq/markdown/secG1.md

 allow all to become an independent producer, was a common demand.
-Worker co- operatives were a widespread and influential part of the labour movement as early as the 1840s . . . but failed because sufficient capital could not be raised."_ [**Op.
-Cit.**, p.
+Worker co- operatives were a widespread and influential part of the labour movement as early as the 1840s . . . but failed because sufficient capital could not be raised."_ [ **Op.
+Cit.** , p.
 59 and p.
-62] It is no coincidence that the issues raised by the Individualist Anarchists (land reform via _"occupancy-and-use"_, increasing the supply of money via mutual banks and so on) reflect these alternatives raised by working class people and their organisations.
+62] It is no coincidence that the issues raised by the Individualist Anarchists (land reform via _"occupancy- and-use"_ , increasing the supply of money via mutual banks and so on) reflect these alternatives raised by working class people and their organisations.
 Little wonder Tucker argued that:

-> _"Make capital free by organising credit on a mutual plan, and then these vacant lands will come into use . . . operatives will be able to buy axes and rakes and hoes, and then they will be independent of their employers, and then the labour problem will solved."_ [**Instead of a Book**, p.
+> _"Make capital free by organising credit on a mutual plan, and then these
+> vacant lands will come into use . . . operatives will be able to buy axes
+> and rakes and hoes, and then they will be independent of their employers,
+> and then the labour problem will solved."_ [ **Instead of a Book** , p.
 321]

 Thus the Individualist Anarchists reflect the aspirations of working class people facing the transformation of an society from a pre-capitalist state